TOS vs TradeStation

 Mobile Platforms

-TradeStation’s mobile app doesn’t have video news, although it does have more order types than thinkorswim.
+TradeStation’s mobile app doesn’t provide video news, although it does have more order types than thinkorswim.
 These include bracket and OSO orders.
-Charts, however, can’t be rotated horizontally, and there are only a few technical studies.
-Both apps have simulated trading and lots of built-in option strategies.
+Its charts have technical studies and drawing tools.
+Both apps support simulated trading and many integrated option strategies.

 Winner: thinkorswim